Jhsmit/hdxms-datasets/docs/usage/loading.md

 # Loading Datasets

-The `hdxms_datasets` package features a central `DataVault` object, which is used to fetch datasets from an online database, as well as parse those locally saved datasets into either a pandas `DataFrame` or other formats from external libraries.
+The `hdxms_datasets` package features a central `DataVault` object, which is used to fetch datasets from an online database to a local cache dir, as well as parse those locally saved peptide sets into a pandas `DataFrame`.

 ## Basic usage